 vshow

 Note

-This option only really affects vendormode and vendor-based lists of use vendor mode, it's not likely to be relevant. only really affects vendormode and vendor-based lists of models; if you don't mode, it's not likely to be relevant.
+This option only really affects vendormode and vendor-based lists of models; if you do use vendor mode, it's not likely to be relevant.

 Y Yes - show in indices

 N No - hide from indices

 Table 18.3. vmdiruse et al: vendor URL auto-usuability status: defined values